Anaminus/roblox-library/modules/Binstruct/README.md

         A field definition may also specify a "hook" field, which is described above.
 If the hook returns false, then the field is skipped.

+        A field definition may also specify a "global" field, which is described above.
+A non-nil global field assigns the field's value to the specified global key.

         The zero for this type is an empty struct.